 Most parents look for a used car when shopping for their teen to save money, but although you may need to make compromises to stay within budget, don’t skimp on safety.
 Make sure the vehicle you buy has advanced safety features such as electronic stability control and curtain air bags, as well as good crash-test results.
 (See our guide to teen driving safety and our new cars for teens list.)

 Choosing a car for a young driver will usually involve compromises among budget, desirable features, and the wants of an image-conscious teen.
 The best bet is to buy the newest, most reliable model with the most safety equipment you can afford.
 Do not even consider a car without antilock brakes.
 If you can reach a little deeper and get a car equipped with multistage advanced front air bags, side and head-protection curtain air bags, antilock brakes, and electronic stability control, so much the better.
-The lifesaving assistance those systems can provide is worth every penny in an emergency situation and can be especially beneficial to an inexperienced driver.
+The lifesaving assistance those systems can provide is worth every penny in an emergency situation, and they can be especially beneficial to an inexperienced driver.

 As far as what type of vehicle is best, large pickups and SUVs are not recommended for young, inexperienced drivers because they are more prone to roll over than other vehicles.
 Sports cars increase the risk of speeding and have a higher rate of accidents, and consequently, they carry tuition-sapping insurance premiums.